 Universal Appeal

-In my conversations with supervisors, managers, and officers of organizations throughout the country, they often ask about employee motivation.
+In my conversations with supervisors, managers, and officers of organizations throughout the country, they often ask about motivation on their team.
 Their questions are typically along the lines of: “What should I do to my people to make them have my sense of responsibility, dependability, and excitement about providing our customers with value-adding products and services that exceed their expectations?”

 Motivation Survey